bparanj/crystal/electronics/book/basics/electron-flow.md

 ### **1. Electron Flow**

-- **Definition**: Electron flow refers to the actual movement of electrons in a conductor.
+ Electron flow refers to the actual movement of electrons in a conductor.
 - **Direction**: Electrons flow from the negative terminal of a power source to the positive terminal, due to the attraction of electrons to the positive charge and repulsion by the negative charge.
 - **Reason**:
   - Electrons are negatively charged and are free to move in conductive materials (like metals).